ruzbyte/dotfiles/README.md

 # My dotfiles, WIP

-Dotfiles for Hyprland, rice in progress
+Dotfiles for Hyprland and Niri, rice in progress